Here’s why you need to book holiday travel this week

-DENVER (KDVR) — October is more than halfway over.
+DENVER October is more than halfway over.
 That means it is time to get serious about booking your holiday travel.

-In fact, travel site Hopper said that Oct.
-10-20 is the sweet spot for getting the best prices on holiday travel.
+In fact, travel site Hopper said Oct.
+10-20 is the sweet spot for getting the best prices on holiday travel, KDVR reports.

 “Demand for holiday flights is still relatively low in mid-October, meaning airlines have lowered prices and deals and promotions are available on many top routes.
 Searches and bookings for holiday flights will begin to surge in late October and prices will begin to spike,” Hopper said.